haraka/Haraka/docs/plugins/connect.fcrdns.md

 2. For each domain name returned in the PTR query results, a regular 'forward' DNS lookup (type A or AAAA query) is then performed.

-3. Any A or AAAA record returned by the second query is then compared against the original IP address.
+3. Any A or AAAA records returned by the second query are then compared against the original IP address.
 If there is a match, FCrDNS passes.